 Roger holds a master’s degree from George Washington University in

 political management and a bachelor’s degree from Bridgewater State College

 in political science.
 In 2011, he earned a certificate from Harvard

 University's Kennedy School of Government, Executive Education program in

 Leadership in Decision Making.

-Through his work with Project Haiti, Roger also serves on the Board of
+Through his work with Project Haiti, Roger is the Chairperson of the Board of

 Roger resides in the Brightwood Park neighborhood of Washington, DC with his

 two dogs, Cooper and Baxter.